t2mdev/docs-vc/_docs/users.md

 3. This will open the New User dialog.
 Enter all of the necessary information for the user.
 4. Select the appropriate configurations for the user(s):

 Select the option for the user based on their location and 911 policy.
 Click Create User when completed.
-If there are additional settings you need to modify, simply edit the user.
+If there are additional settings you need to modify, simply edit the user..